linagora/tmail-flutter/docs/adr/0103-attach-drive-file-as-attachment.md

 ```
 No size (or other condition-specific data) in the interface.
 Each concrete validator captures what it needs via its own constructor and is fully self-contained, including showing its own dialog.
 Today's only concrete validator, `SizeLimitAttachmentUploadValidator`, wraps the existing size-limit/warning-dialog check.
 Every attachment entry point (composer's local-file/paste/drop handlers, `DriveAttachmentHandler`) constructs the validator(s) it needs and calls `.validate()` — no cross-controller dependency.
 A new, unrelated condition later = one new class + one line in a `CompositeAttachmentUploadValidator([...])` list.

+**Validator migration boundary:** `SizeLimitAttachmentUploadValidator` lives in the main app next to `UploadController`, not in `workplace` — it needs `BuildContext`, mailbox max-size config, localization, and dialogs. `UploadController.validateTotalSizeAttachmentsBeforeUpload`'s body moves into it as-is; `UploadController` keeps a thin wrapper so call sites don't change.
+Local-file, paste, drop, and drive entry points all migrate to it in the same change — not staged as a follow-up. `DriveAttachmentHandler` depends on the `AttachmentUploadValidator` interface, not on `UploadController` directly.

-**Upload (reused as-is):** downloaded/picked `FileInfo`s all go through the composer's existing single upload trigger (session/account resolution → JMAP upload URI → chunked upload).
-Drive attachments are indistinguishable from local ones past this point.
+**Upload (reused as-is):** downloaded/picked `FileInfo`s all go through the composer's existing single upload trigger.
+Drive attachments are indistinguishable from local ones past this point, except for the main-isolate routing noted above.

+**Retry policy for drive-stream uploads:** `AuthorizationInterceptors._retryRequest` retries upload requests by rebuilding the body from `filePath` (reopenable, safe) or the stored stream/bytes object (safe for bytes, not safe for an already-consumed one-shot stream).
+Drive-stream requests carry a new `nonRetryableUploadBody: true` extra flag; `_retryRequest` checks it first and skips retry when set, failing immediately instead of replaying a consumed stream.
+Additive — no change to existing filePath/bytes retry behavior.

 **Module boundary:** intent protocol, `DriveDocument`, and the download chain stay in `workplace`; only `DriveAttachmentHandler` (main app) composes download orchestration with the shared validator abstraction and the composer's existing upload trigger.

 ## Consequences
-- Drive attachments reuse the exact same size-limit UX and upload pipeline as every other attachment source; `FileInfo` gains an additive, transient `byteStream` field so the rest of the upload machinery (interactor/repository/`FileUploader`) is unchanged.
+- Drive attachments reuse the same size-limit UX and upload pipeline as every other attachment source; `FileInfo` gains an additive `byteStream` field. `FileUploader` gains two additive changes: drive-stream uploads route to the main-isolate path (not worker-isolate), and carry `nonRetryableUploadBody: true` so the auth interceptor skips retry.
+Neither affects local-file/paste/drop uploads.
 - A new attachment-eligibility condition is one new class + one line, not a change to every call site.
 - Memory stays flat on IO regardless of file size/concurrent count (zero-copy pipe); web still buffers per file (XHR limitation).
 - User sees live per-file progress immediately instead of a blocking wait.
-- A streamed IO upload isn't 401-retry-safe (one-shot tee body can't be rebuilt) — accepted, that file's chip fails and is removed, others continue.
+- A streamed IO upload isn't 401-retry-safe (one-shot body can't be rebuilt) — accepted and made explicit via `nonRetryableUploadBody`: that file's chip fails and is removed, others continue (see Retry Policy above).

 ## Risks
 - IO shows only a single-phase "downloading"-styled bar for the whole transfer (download/upload are coupled in lockstep) — accepted over forcing IO to buffer for a two-phase visual.